 Anyway, considering the best path is recomputed after each step, in practice, this agent behaves quite well in most of the mazes and is not influenced by the number of ghosts but only by the depth of its own search tree.
 Furthermore, it doesn’t evaluate only the goodness of the state found at the end of each branch, but the values of the explored states in the same branch are summed up to give a value to each branch and not just to the single leaves.

 This trick allows the agent to take its decisions not only based on the final state but on what actually happens along the path to reach it.
 Its evaluation function is computed in a way similar, but not the same, to the evaluation function of the Reflex agent but values of deeper states are discounted to give more importance to nearer states, which are also more likely to occur (this concept is similar to the discount factor used to compute rewards in reinforcement learning algorithms).

 Considering that this agent ignores ghosts during its search, high values of research depth are not very useful since ghosts can change their position while exploring more distant states.
 In practice, values between 2 and 6 have resulted in giving the best performances in most of the mazes.

 We are going to call this last agent as DeepSearch Agent X where X is the maximum depth of its research tree.
 This algorithm has been re-proposed here since it already achieved very good results in the game of Snake.

 Now that we have finished describing all the agents, let’s have a look at the different mazes they have been tested, leaving their results in the last section.

-The first maze is the medium maze, it is not to difficult neither too hard and can successfully be completed by all the agents.
-Beside the two ghosts, the maze doesn’t present any particular obstacle and can also be easily won by a human player.
+The first maze is the medium maze, it is not too difficult or too hard and can successfully be completed by all the agents.
+Besides the two ghosts, the maze doesn’t present any particular obstacle and can also be easily won by a human player.